-- HD PA Volts: for FM+HD, HD and DRM+ modes, enter value, in volts, between 30.0 V and 53.0 V (default is 53.0 V).
+- HD PA Voltage: for FM+HD, HD and DRM+ modes, enter value, in volts, between 30.0 V and 53.0 V (default is 53.0 V).
 This value sets the drain voltage applied to the PAs in the RF power modules, from their associated power supplies.
 This value affects IBOC/DRM+ performance.
 Larger values result in an improved spectrum, but decreased efficiency.
 Conversely, smaller values result in improved efficiency, but degrade the spectrum.
 Typical values are between 35 V and 50 V, and depend on many variables such as power level, frequency and injection level.
-You can also use the HD optimizer feature to maximize your transmitter's performance (see Spectrum/Efficiency Optimizer, on page 3.2.115 or Optimizing HD Parameters, on page 3.2.125). - HD Power Boost: for FM+HD mode only.
-Enable this setting to engage Nautel's digital PowerBoost process, an advanced peak-to-average power ratio reduction that increases hybrid-mode transmitter efficiency and power capability.
-When enabled, selection options are Priority: Efficiency and Priority: MER.
+You can also use the HD optimizer feature to maximize your transmitter's performance (see Spectrum/Efficiency Optimizer, on page 3.2.116 or Optimizing HD Parameters, on page 3.2.126). - HD Power Boost Priority: for FM+HD mode only.
+Select either MER (modulation error ratio or signal quality; default setting) or Efficiency.